nvim-lua/kickstart.nvim/README.md

 # Why this PyDevBox is developed
 I love to use vscode.
 Lately I love nvim editor as well.
-The initial configuration or neovim was a steep learning curve.
+The initial configuration for neovim was a steep learning curve.
 Thanks to kickstart.nvim which helped me at last.
 Now I have put Neovim and my configuration in dockerfile so that this environment can be used as devbox.

 # Python Devbox with kickstart.nvim